-Omeprazole is a medication grouped under the class of drugs named proton pump inhibitor (PPI) and is indicated for the treatment of heartburn and other symptoms related to gastroesophageal reflux disorder (GERD) in adults and children.
+Omeprazole is a medication grouped under the class of drugs named proton pump inhibitor (PPI) and is indicated for the treatment of heartburn and other symptoms related to gastroesophageal reflux disease (GERD) in adults and children.
 It is also used for duodenal ulcers in combination with clarithromycin and amoxicillin in patients with Helicobacter pylori infection.
-Other conditions include gastric, erosive esophagitis, and disorders of stomach acid hypersecretion such as Zollinger Ellison syndrome and multiple endocrine tumors (1).
+Other conditions include gastric, erosive esophagitisiXA severe form of GERD where the reflux of stomach acids damages the esophageal lining. , and disorders of stomach acid hypersecretion such as Zollinger Ellison syndromeiXA serious condition characterized by increased production of gastrin hormone due to small tumors in the pancreas or small intestine. and multiple endocrine tumors (1).

 This post discusses the use of omeprazole during pregnancy and whether it is safe for pregnant women and the growing fetus.

 Heartburn is a common problem affecting about 30-50% of pregnant women.
 The condition causes discomfort and increases the incidences of nausea and vomiting (2).
 The hormone progesteroneiXA female hormone responsible for menstruation and pregnancy. increases during pregnancy and causes muscles between your stomach and esophagus to relax, resulting in acid reflux.

 Additionally, the growing baby presses on the stomach, making heartburn common during late pregnancy (after 27 weeks).
 Medications are required to relieve the symptoms when dietary or lifestyle changes are not effective enough.
 Omeprazole is one such medication prescribed during pregnancy as it decreases the amount of acid produced by the stomach (3) (4).